-Trial in lawsuit over Kobe Bryant crash photos begins
+Trial begins in lawsuit over Kobe Bryant crash photos

 LOS ANGELES — Kobe Bryant was one of the most photogenic sports figures in Los Angeles and images of him seen by millions around the world — smiling in victory, grimacing in agony — keep his memory alive.